EdDataScienceEES/tutorial-sroles1/tutorial.md

                        axis.line = element_blank())
 )
 ```
 ![image](https://user-images.githubusercontent.com/91271151/144756533-49af96f8-e0f5-4635-8a9f-07d6ef38b6d8.png)

 We now have a plot which displays four catagorical variables clearly.
 However, a complication with gg_mosaic is that it is very hard to alter axis labels.
 This has made our axis a little complex and comprimised the clarity of out plot.

-Now, if we wanted we could take this plot a step further and display a fifth categorical variable using facet_wrap().
-When we combine the mosaic plot with facet technique we are able to display 5 categorical variables clearly.
-We will repeat the previous code and add in another varible to display- region.
-We will group states into regions as an example.
-In a more complete data set this grouping would be already done and more completely.
+Now, if we wanted we could take this plot a step further and display a fifth categorical variable- region.
+We cannot use facet_wrap() because in this case we want our x-axis to be diferent.
+We will instead create two seperate plots and combine them using grid.arrange().
+We will repeat the previous code and create then add in another varible (region) to display.
 ```

 # Repetition of the previous section but to allow for facetting according to region

 # Filter data set for only wage-bracket demographics
-facet_data <- exit_poll %>% filter(Demographic == "Under $25,000"  |
+region_data <- exit_poll %>% filter(Demographic == "Under $25,000"  |
                                Demographic == "$25,000 - $49,999" |
                                Demographic == "$50,000 - $74,999" |
                                Demographic == "$75,000 - $99,999" |